-- Would you rather be able to jump as far as a kangaroo or hold your breath as long as a whale?
+- Would you rather be a wizard or a superhero?
+Why? - Would you rather be able to jump as far as a kangaroo or hold your breath as long as a whale?
 Why? - Would you rather be incredibly funny or incredibly smart?
 Why? - Would you rather it be warm and raining or cold and snowing today?
 Why? - Would you rather do school work as a group or by yourself?
 Why?